Category

 Implement organizational standards

 Take, for example, a server room.
 Your company’s locations might call it a server room, data center, IT closet, or other names.
-But an IT closet could also be a storage space for spare cables, printers, and assorted parts.
-Now imagine your GSOC is fielding an alarm for the IT closet at your Miami office.
+However, an IT closet could also be a storage space for spare cables, printers, and assorted parts.
+Now, imagine your GSOC is fielding an alarm for the IT closet at your Miami office.
 How critical is this alert?
 Is someone breaking into your data center and gaining access to sensitive equipment?
 Or are some power strips and a broken scanner at risk?
 Creating and enforcing standards avoids these issues and facilitates rapid, effective decision-making.

 Deploy technology

 A GSOC processes mountains of information.
 The amount of open source intelligence alone is massive.
-Then you have keycard event logs, CCTV recordings, internal communication, and other security data.
-Add it all up and no human can keep up, let alone extract actionable insights.
+Then, you have keycard event logs, CCTV recordings, internal communication, and other security data.
+Add it all up, and no human can keep up, let alone extract actionable insights.

 • Develop inputs such as location data, employee segmentation, and access controls